adelbertc/cinema/src/main/scala/cinema/example/README.md

 7. Once each Grip is successfully deployed, run the application and watch the CPU usage on each machine ramp up!

+8. Once you are done, remember to stop the `Grip` application on each machine - they will not stop themselves as they are separate from the computation process.